 There are many reasons why you could be having trouble receiving a certain TV channel.
-The signal could be affected by different types of interference including communications signals, LTE/Cellular, Microwave feeds, weather conditions, physical obstructions or reflections, etc.
+The signal could be affected by different types of interference including, but not limited to, communications signals, LTE/Cellular, Microwave feeds, weather conditions, physical obstructions or reflections, etc.

-These are not affiliated with Channel Master and we are not responsible for their content.
+Note; These sites referenced below are not affiliated with Channel Master and we are not responsible for their content.

-Another good source for technical info about possible causes for reception issues;
+Other good sources for technical info about possible causes for reception issues;